 Hong Kong - Hong Kong, a territory of China, is an economic powerhouse.
-Although China controls Hong Kong's foreign and defence policies, the territory has its own currency and customs status and is known as the freest economy in the world.
+Although China controls Hong Kong's foreign and defense policies, the territory has its currency and customs status and is known as the freest economy in the world.
 Hong Kong's economy has moved away from manufacturing and is now services-based and is a major corporate, banking, and trade center.
-Hong Kong is also expected to continue to be the gateway to China, which is projected to be the world’s largest economy in 2025.
+Hong Kong is also expected to continue to be the gateway to China, which is projected to be the world's largest economy in 2025.

 Ideal for: Students interested in the international trade and banking industries.

-Tokyo - Tokyo, Japan has the largest metropolitan economy in the world.
+Tokyo - Tokyo, Japan has the most significant metropolitan economy in the world.
 According to Fortune Magazine, of the companies listed on the Global 500, more are based in Tokyo than any other city.
-Tokyo is a also major international finance center and houses the headquarters of several of the world's largest investment banks and insurance companies, and serves as a hub for Japan's transportation, publishing, electronics and broadcasting industries.
+Tokyo is also a major international finance center and houses the headquarters of several of the world's largest investment banks and insurance companies, and serves as a hub for Japan's transportation, publishing, electronics and broadcasting industries.
 Although the declining birth rate is causing concern, the available jobs are at their highest.

 Ideal for: Students interested in business related to finance and technology.